-Just like the Canon variants, Nikon produce a f/4 version of their 70-200mm lenses in the form of the AF-S NIKKOR 70-200mm f/4G ED VR.
+Just like the Canon variants, Nikon produces an f/4 version of their 70-200mm lenses in the form of the AF-S NIKKOR 70-200mm f/4G ED VR.
 Lighter weight than the f/2.8 version, the f/4 has four stops of vibration reduction, a minimum focus distance of 3.3ft. and is useful on both the FX and DX-format cameras.

 This one is extremely fast in focusing, producing super sharp images every time with a lovely degree of contrast and detail.
 Many Nikon owners buy into this lens as it weighs nearly half the amount of the f/2.8 version, which means it’s ideal for travel and lightweight excursions.
 A very high-quality lens which justifies its price point.

 There are many reasons why you may want to opt for the Sigma 70-200mm f/2.8 DG OS HSM Sports over other camera brand lenses.
 This 70-200mm lens is available for the Canon and Nikon mount, featuring optical image stabilization, excellent optics, and a close focusing distance of 4.73ft.

 Weighing in at over three pounds, it’s quite a heavyweight lens, but the image quality justifies the extra poundage.
 Extremely sharp throughout the aperture range and coupled with the f/2.8 width, an excellent choice for low light shooting.
 Image quality is almost on a par with the Canon and Nikon f/2.8 versions, with a more sensible price point.
 If you can’t justify the extra cost of the Canon or Nikon, then the Sigma is a good option.